cjacker/opensource-toolchain-ch32v/README.md

 ## ISP programming

-ISP programming doesn't need a WCH-LINK or WCH-LINKE adapter, you can connect the board directly to PC USB port.
+ISP programming doesn't need a WCH-LINKE adapter, it program the target device via USB port directly.

 The best opensource WCH ISP tool is [wchisp](https://github.com/ch32-rs/wchisp), which support more parts than other solutions, it is written in rust lang.